Mathavan1234/Concurrent-Ticketing-System/README.md

 # TIcketingSystem
-Ticketing System which was created with Java concorrency features and threads,
+Ticketing System which was created with Java concorrency features and threads.